 Global Ship Lease does not expect to be engaged in a United States trade or business.
 In the case of a foreign corporation that is not so engaged, the Internal Revenue Code of 1986, as amended (the "Code"), imposes a 4% U.S. federal income tax (without allowance of any deductions) on 50% of the corporation's gross transportation income that is attributable to transportation that begins or ends, but that does not both begin and end, in the United States, unless the corporation qualifies for the exemption provided in Section 883 of the Code.
-The imposition of this tax could have a negative effect on its business, financial condition and results of operations.
+The imposition of this tax could have a negative effect on Global Ship Lease's business, financial condition and results of operations.
 Under the charter agreements, the initial Charterer has agreed to provide reimbursement for any such taxes as the initial Charterer determines where each vessel trades.

-Global Ship Lease may qualify for the tax exemption provided by Section 883 of the Code.
-However, there are factual circumstances beyond its control that could cause Global Ship Lease not to have the benefit of this exemption and thereby be subject to the 4% tax described above.
-For example, if shareholders with a 5% or greater interest in its Class A common shares were collectively to own 50% or more of its outstanding common shares on more than half the days during a taxable year, Global Ship Lease would probably not be able to qualify for the exemption provided under Section 883 of the Code.
-Based on information that Marathon had as to its shareholders, it appears that if such shareholders were to retain the Global Ship Lease Class A common shares that they received in the Merger, Global Ship Lease likely would not qualify for the Section 883 exemption.
-Because this, as well as other factors relevant to the availability of the Section 883 exemption, will depend on future facts over which Global Ship Lease has no control, Global Ship Lease can give no assurances that it will qualify for the Section 883 exemption.
-See "Material U.S. Federal Income Tax Consequences-Taxation of Global Ship Lease-The Section 883 exemption" for a more comprehensive discussion of the transportation income exemption.
+There are factual circumstances, such as the composition of its shareholder base, beyond Global Ship Lease's control that could cause it not to have the benefit of the exemption provided by Section 883 of the Code and thereby be subject to the 4% tax described above.
+Based on information that Global Ship Lease has as to its shareholders and other matters, Global Ship Lease may qualify for the Section 883 exemption for 2009.
+Because the availability of the Section 883 exemption depends on matters over which Global Ship Lease has no control, Global Ship Lease can give no assurances that it will or will continue to qualify for the Section 883 exemption.
+See "Additional Information-Taxation-Taxation of Global Ship Lease-The Section 883 exemption" for a more comprehensive discussion of the transportation income exemption.